CBTm for Physicians and Medical Learners

 Each course includes reflective exercises and skills practice between sessions.

-This event may qualify as an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada (accreditation pending).
+These events qualify as an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.